rechsby/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 * `addTheseNumbers`
   * This is the name of the function, which we'll use to refer to it in our code.
 * `(int a, int b)`
+  * This part of the line is very important, and where a lot of beginners get confused.

+> If the beginning of a function declaration has to be a data type, then how can we have a function that returns nothing?
+Good question.
+If we want to specify that the function returns *no* data, then we use the keyword `void` *instead* of a data type such as `int` or `boolean`

 First, the `int` part of the line specifies what [datatype](./Variables.md#data-types) (if any) the function will return, in this case, an integer.
 The next part of the line specifies the name of the function which in this case is `addTheseNumbers`.